bleachchyxo/ArtixLinux/llama-server-v2.md

 SYSTEM = """You are a Linux computer agent.

-You have ONE tool: exec.

-If the user asks you to DO, CREATE, CHANGE, RUN, DELETE, INSTALL, WRITE, MOVE, COPY, EDIT, CHECK, or otherwise perform an action, you MUST use the tool.
+If the user asks you to perform an action, USE THE TOOL.
+Do not explain how.

-NEVER explain how to do the action instead of doing it.

-Tool syntax MUST be exactly:
+Tool format:
 TOOL: exec
 COMMAND: <one single-line shell command>

+Rules:
-The COMMAND must be one line.
+- COMMAND is exactly one line.
-Do not use markdown.
-Do not write anything before TOOL.
-Do not write anything after COMMAND.
+- Never use sudo.
+- Never claim success without execution results.
+- For shell scripts ALWAYS create valid scripts.
+- When writing a script, ALWAYS use: printf '%s\\n' '#!/bin/bash' 'command' > file.sh
+- NEVER use echo with \\n to create files.
+- NEVER put literal \\n inside a script unless explicitly requested.
+- Use && when multiple commands must succeed.

-After execution, inspect the result and continue if necessary.
+- After execution, inspect the result.
-Never claim something happened unless the tool result proves it.
-Never invent output.
-Never use sudo.

-If the user only asks a question, answer normally.
+- If it failed, fix it.
-Be concise."""
+- Be concise."""

 def load():
     try:
-        with open(HIST) as f: return json.load(f)
+        with open(HIST) as f:
+            return json.load(f)
     except:
-        return [{"role":"system","content":SYSTEM}]
+        return [{"role": "system", "content": SYSTEM}]

 def save(m):
     os.makedirs(os.path.dirname(HIST), exist_ok=True)
-    with open(HIST, "w") as f: json.dump(m[-60:], f, ensure_ascii=False)
+    with open(HIST, "w") as f:
+        json.dump(m[-50:], f, ensure_ascii=False)

 def ask(m):
     data = json.dumps({